-- label linkbase file with label for a module ({module code}-lab-{lang}.xml), - presentation linkbase ({module code}-pre.xml) where the relationships between modules, table groups and tables are expressed using the legacy group-table arcs (defined in the Eurofiling model.xsd schema file), - a linkbase file defining precondition tests for filing indicators ({module code}-find-prec.xml), - value assertion definition ({module code})-find-check.xml), label ({module code})-find-check-lab-{lang}.xml) and error message ({module code})-find-check-err-{lang}.xml) checking and documenting the values of filing indicators applicable to a module (see - - Filing indicators),
+- label linkbase file with label for a module ({module code}-lab-{lang}.xml),

-- assertion sets and value assertions (validation rules) definitions, labels and error messages declared in the val folder of the taxonomy in scope that is applicable to the tables imported by a module (see VII.3.6 Validations), - supportive constructs that may be used in defining XBRL Formula assertions (from http://www.eurofiling.info/eu/fr/xbrl/val folder), - a linkbase file that is used to deactivate assertions as described in http://eurofiling.info/portal/taxonomiesmechxml-blacklist/.
+- presentation linkbase ({module code}-pre.xml) where the relationships between modules, table groups and tables are expressed using the legacy group-table arcs (defined in the Eurofiling model.xsd schema file), - a linkbase file defining precondition tests for filing indicators ({module code}-find-prec.xml), - value assertion definition ({module code})-find-check.xml), label ({module code})-find-check-lab-{lang}.xml) and error message ({module code})-find-check-err-{lang}.xml) checking and documenting the values of filing indicators applicable to a module (see VII.3.6 - Filing indicators), - assertion sets and value assertions (validation rules) definitions, labels and error messages declared in the val folder of the taxonomy in scope that is applicable to the tables imported by a module (see VII.3.6 Validations), - linkbase files that are used to deactivate assertions as described in http://eurofiling.info/portal/taxonomiesmechxml-blacklist/; these includes 1) deactivations resulting from rules not being applicable to a module despite the fact that it refers all tables affected by these rules (e.g. ECB add on rules that shall not apply to regular EIOPA reporting) and 2) rules that are deactivated after the taxonomy was published; both files are named according to the following pattern {module code}-ignore-val.xml where the first one is stored in the mod folder while the latter in the folder as described in VII.3.6.8 Deactivation of rules.